-Criterion 6: SUPPORT REQUESTED (5 points) - Corresponds to Section IV's Budget and Budget Narrative
+Criterion 6: SUPPORT REQUESTED (10 points) - Corresponds to Section IV's Budget and Budget Narrative

-The extent to which costs, as outlined in the budget and required resources sections, are reasonable given the scope of work.
+The extent to which:

-The extent to which key personnel have adequate time devoted to the project to achieve project objectives.
+- Costs, as outlined in the budget and required resources sections, are reasonable given the scope of work. - Key personnel have adequate time devoted to the project to achieve project objectives.